Crisis in Venezuela: Responsibility for the crisis

-Foreign involvement
+Military involvement

-On 18 February, President Trump urged Venezuela's military to abandon Nicolás Maduro or 'lose everything'.
+At a 18 February rally in Doral, Florida, President Trump urged Venezuela's military to abandon Nicolás Maduro or 'lose everything'.

 On 11 August 2017, President Trump said that he is "not going to rule out a military option" to confront the autocratic government of Nicolás Maduro and the deepening crisis in Venezuela.
 Military Times said the unnamed aides told Trump it was not wise to even discuss a military solution due to the long history of unpopular intervention in Latin America by the United States.
-Venezuela's Defense Minister Vladimir Padrino criticized Trump for the statement, calling it "an act of supreme extremism" and "an act of madness".
+Venezuela's defense minister Vladimir Padrino criticized Trump for the statement, calling it "an act of supreme extremism" and "an act of madness".
 The Venezuelan communications minister, Ernesto Villegas, said Trump's words amounted to "an unprecedented threat to national sovereignty".

 Representatives of the United States were in contact with dissident Venezuelan military officers during 2017 and 2018 but declined to collaborate with them or provide assistance to them.
 The opinion of other Latin American nations was split with respect to military intervention.
 Luis Almagro, the Secretary General of the Organization of American States, while visiting Colombia, did not rule out the potential benefit of the use of military force to intervene with the crisis.
 Canada, Colombia and Guyana, which are members of the Lima Group, refused to sign the organization's document rejecting military intervention in Venezuela.

 During the 2019 Venezuelan presidential crisis, allegations of potential United States military involvement began to circulate, with military intervention in Venezuela was already being executed by the governments of Cuba and Russia.
 According to professor Erick Langer of Georgetown University, while it was being discussed whether the United States would militarily intervene, "Cuba and Russia have already intervened".
 Hundreds or thousands of Cuban security forces have allegedly been operating in Venezuela while professor Robert Ellis of United States Army War College described the between several dozen and 400 Wagner Group mercenaries provided by Russia as the "palace guard of Nicolás Maduro".
 Kremlin spokesman Dmitry Peskov denied the deployment of Russian mercenaries, calling it "fake news".
 On 2 April 2019, the Russian Foreign Ministry rejected Trump's call to "get out" saying their 100 military servicemen now in Venezuela will support Maduro "for as long as needed".
+In May 2020, Venezuelan dissidents backed by Silvercorp USA attempted to infiltrate Venezuela by sea and overthrow Maduro in Operation Gideon.
+The raid failed, and the dissidents and mercenaries were killed or captured.
+The owner of Silvercorp, an ex-US special operations sergeant, said he met with Trump administration officials about the plan.